monkey-music-challenge/core/README.md

 position.

 Items can only be picked up while your monkey's inventory is smaller than the `inventorySize` specified in the game state.
-If the inventory is full
+If the inventory is full, you will not be able to move to an item.

 #### Dropping off music items